 - which are involved in violations of recognized international standards (UN Global Compact, UN Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises); or if directors or employees acting for the portfolio company have been finally found guilty by a competent court or authority of a tax offense or a willful violation of material tax laws.

 No consideration of adverse impacts

-Invision has carefully evaluated the requirements of the PAI regime in Article 4 of the SFDR, and in the draft Regulatory Technical Standards which were published in April 2020 (the „PAI regime“).
-Invision is supportive of the policy aims of the PAI regime, to improve transparency to clients, investors and the market, as to how financial market participants integrate consideration of the adverse impacts of investment decisions on sustainability factors.
-However, Invision is concerned about the lack of readily available data to comply with many of the reporting requirements of the PAI regime, as Invision believes that companies and market data providers are not yet ready to make available all necessary data for the PAI regime.
+Invision has carefully evaluated the requirements of Article 4 SFDR and the SFDR Delegated Regulation relating to the consideration of adverse impacts (the „PAI Regime“).
+Invision is supportive of the policy aims of the PAI Regime, which are to improve transparency to clients, investors and the market, as to how financial market participants integrate the consideration of the adverse impacts of investment decisions on sustainability factors into their investment decision-making process.

-Invision (along with its subsidiaries and controlled affiliates, „Invision„) has established a remuneration policy (the „Policy“) applicable to all Invision entities.
+Invision has established a remuneration policy (the „Policy“) applicable to all Invision entities.
 The Policy is developed, approved, implemented and monitored by a series of bodies within the Invision structure.
 The Policy applies to all employees of Invision, save for limited exceptions.